Request Demo

 Premise

-Il DSCR extension It provides:
+The DSCR provides:

 • in the Numerator the Cash Flow generated in the period